Kurtisho/Memory_Game/README.md

 - As a user, I want to rate the difficulty of the game
 - As a user, I want to clearly see my previous attempts (keep only for console?)

+- As a user, I want to save my time for board size
+- As a user, I want to save my current board? (if feasible)